jennymar/cse15l-lab-reports/week-1-lab-report.md

 # Week 1 Lab Report

-The is a tutorial on how to log into a remote account on ieng6!
+This is a tutorial on how to log into a remote account on ieng6!

 ### Step 1: Installing VScode
 ---
 ![image](/vscodescreenshot.png)

 The first step is to install the VScode editor onto your computer.
 Because I already had VScode installed on my computer, I skipped this step.
-VScode is a free online code editor that is very useful!
+VScode is a free online code editor that is very easy to use and can be installed from [this link](https://code.visualstudio.com/)!

 ### Step 2: Remotely Connecting